A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Numerical Experiments

 where $\tau_g=1e^{-5}$ and $g_0=g(x_0)$.
-On the other hand, the { MSS} method terminated unsuccessfully if either of the following occurred: the number of iterations reached $2n$, the number of function evaluations reached $100n$, or $\Delta$ became smaller than $100\epsilon$, where $\epsilon$ denotes machine precision.
+On the other hand, the methods terminated unsuccessfully if either of the following occurred: the number of iterations reached $2n$, the number of function evaluations reached $100n$, or $\Delta$ became smaller than $100\epsilon$, where $\epsilon$ denotes machine precision.

-{\bf Experiment 1. } The first experiment compares the number of function evaluations needed to solve each problem using four different options for initializations (\ref{eqn-B0}) found in Table~\ref{table1}.
-Three memory size limits ($m=3,5,$ and $7$) were tested.
-Finally, the best options for each choice of memory were compared in a final performance profile.
-As mentioned in the discussion following Theorem~\ref{theoremMarch155}, provided $\text{tr}(Y_k^TS_k)>0$, $\zeta$ decreases the difference between $B_kS_k=Y_k$ in the Frobenius norm.
-We performed two sets of experiments: (i) updating $s$ and $y$ regardless of the sign of their inner product and (ii) updating $s$ and $y$ only when

-where $\epsilon$ is machine precision.
-Case (ii) slightly outperformed case (i) on the final performance profile, without significant differences in the rest of the performance profiles.
-For brevity, we report only the performance profiles obtained by updating the pairs $(s,y)$ when they satisfy (\ref{eqn-sy-positive}).